creafrog/nodezero/doc/applications/Dokuwiki.md

   * [TiddlyWiki](http://tiddlywiki.com/) - a reusable non-linear personal web notebook
   * [Redaxscript • Ultra lightweight website engine](http://redaxscript.com/)
   * [Docstore](http://haldean.org/) - A basic site for hosting static documents - [Source on Github](https://github.com/haldean/docstore) - docstore is a simple way to serve Markdown files without any server-side processing, and without requiring you (as the author) to recompile every time you change an article.
 It consists of a very simple JS script that makes an ajax request to your server, runs a Markdown processor on what it finds, and then displays the results.
 Clone the repository and add articles in the text/ directory to get started.
+  * [markdown-tree](https://github.com/mil/markdown-tree) - serve a hierarchy / tree directory of markdown files.
+Use intended for small sites built in markdown
+  * [commonplace](https://github.com/fredoliveira/commonplace) - A server for your markdown files.
+Give it a directory, and Commonplace gives you a url, pretty pages, and quick editing.
   * [Realms](https://github.com/scragg0x/realms-wiki) - a git-backed wiki inspired by Gollum